-Anonymization: Dates of birth and death were adjusted to the 15th of the month.
+• Anonymization: Dates of birth and death were adjusted to the 15th of the month (and for some deaths identified by the plan valuation census but not part of the death audit these were set to mid-year i.e. June 30).
 Given the broadly uniform distribution of deaths and births over any given month this will not have impacted the modeling.
-Information based on a participants ZIP(+4) code was appended to the data by Mercer using lookups supplied by Club Vita.